-Deutsche Bank AG is an authorized credit institution, subject to the overall supervision of the European Central Bank and BaFin, the German Federal Financial Supervisory Authority.
-Its various branches are locally supervised, for certain activities, by the competent banking authorities, such as the Prudential Control and Resolution Authority (The ACPR) and the Financial Markets Authority (The AMF) in France.
+Deutsche Bank AG is an authorised credit institution, subject to the overall supervision of the European Central Bank and BaFin, the German Federal Financial Supervisory Authority.
+Its various branches are locally supervised, for certain activities, by the competent banking authorities, such as the Prudential Control and Resolution Authority (Autorité de Controle Prudentiel de Résolution, "ACPR") and the Financial Markets Authority (Autorité des Marchés Financiers, "AMF") in France.